BlizzardWolf7/Modern-Productivity-Dashboard/README.md

 - **Preview cards** - Quick overview in grid view
 - **Character limit** - Titles limited to 50 characters

+### Using Global Search

+The powerful search feature helps you find anything instantly:

+1. **Open Search**:
+   - Click the 🔍 icon in top-right corner
+   - Or press **Ctrl+F** (⌘+F on Mac)

+2. **Search**:
+   - Type any keyword
+   - Results appear instantly as you type
+   - Search covers:
+     - Task titles
+     - Task notes
+     - Note titles
+     - Note content

+3. **View Results**:
+   - Results organized into "Tasks" and "Notes" sections
+   - Each section shows result count
+   - Tasks show completion status and parent list
+   - Notes show color and preview
+   - Matching keywords highlighted in yellow

+4. **Navigate to Results**:
+   - Click any result to open it
+   - Tasks: Opens the list containing that task
+   - Notes: Opens the note for editing

 ### Keyboard Shortcuts

 The dashboard includes a dedicated keyboard shortcuts modal with modern key visualizations:

 - **Enter** (in task input) - Add new task
 - **Escape** - Close any open modal
+- **Ctrl+F** (or **⌘+F** on Mac) - Open global search
 - **Ctrl+K** (or **⌘+K** on Mac) - Open shortcuts guide
 - **Ctrl+S** (or **⌘+S** on Mac) - Open settings
 - **Ctrl+D** (or **⌘+D** on Mac) - Toggle dark mode